- January 28, 2015

 When the woman hands an RPG grenade to the boy, Cooper’s officers say ‘your call’.
 The scene intercuts to flashbacks of Cooper in a white suit dancing with his wife at their wedding, standing over her newborn baby in a hospital, and hugging his own son in bed.

-We then see Cooper’s finger on the trigger and we see him sitting in an airplane filled with coffins draped in the American flag, as the thumping heartbeat in the background rises to a crescendo and Cooper’s companion drawls ‘they’ll fry you if you’re wrong’, before the scene cuts out.
+We then see Cooper’s finger on the trigger.
+We see him sitting in an airplane filled with coffins draped in the American flag, as the thumping heartbeat in the background rises to a crescendo and Cooper’s companion drawls ‘they’ll fry you if you’re wrong’, before the scene cuts out.

-It’s tense, gripping, and extremely powerful, no doubt about it, because no one can say that Eastwood doesn’t know how to make movies.
+It’s tense, gripping, and extremely powerful, because no one can say that Eastwood doesn’t know how to make movies.
 But it’s also instantly insidious, in the way that it invites the audience to look down Kyle’s scope and ask itself what it would do if it was faced with the same ‘dilemma’ about whether or not to shoot an Arab.

 In The Siege, the question is whether the military and security forces should torture and intern Muslims in the United States after a spate of terror attacks in New York.
 In Zero Dark Thirty the audience is invited to accept that torture may have been necessary to locate and kill Osama bin Laden.

 Whenever Hollywood poses these questions, it invariably does so by dehumanizing or reducing the humanity of the Arab objects of cinematic violence, and by inviting the audience to identify with the American torturer/shooter/soldier who is obliged to do things that would otherwise be considered unacceptable in other context.